AjaideepSingh/SoftwareQualityAssuranceGroupCA/TaskEstimationinScrum.md

 #### Focus on Five Core Metrics

-To reduce the inital intimidation and messiness that may come with starting a large new project, Project Managers are advised to focus only on Five Core Metrics to deliver accurate and credible estimates:
+To reduce the initial intimidation and messiness that may come with starting a large new project, Project Managers are advised to focus only on Five Core Metrics to deliver accurate and credible estimates:

 1. _**Duration**_
 2. _**Effort**_